 I Learned To Ski

 Just because I learned, didn’t mean I enjoyed it.
 I decided I hated the snow even more, but I’m glad I had the opportunity to learn.
 I lived close to a small ski resort, so I had a lesson and then went back again to try ‘on my own’.
-I liked the bunny hill but even the main green run was just horrible.
-The slope would be like a sheet of ice and no matter what I did, I just couldn’t slow down and I constantly thought I was going to crash into trees.
+The bunny hill was great but even the main green run was just horrible.
+The slope would be like a sheet of ice.
+No matter what I did, I just couldn’t slow down and I constantly thought I was going to crash into trees.
 At least I didn’t waste it on going to a big resort and paying for highly expensive lift passes.
 I don’t think I’ll try it again.
 I tried dry slope snowboarding and now skiing twice and I just don’t enjoy it.